 The Association is your neighbors, area residents, local groups/organizations, and government agencies working together for wildfire preparedness through education, training, outreach, and information to help communities with year-round opportunities for reducing wildfire risk.

-As a home or business owner in the East Mountains, learn what you can do to reduce your risk of suffering property damage and loss.
-The National Fire Protection Association (NFPA) offers online self-study training in wildfire preparedness.
-See their video on what the training includes and then register to learn what you can do to prepare for the 2024 fire season.
-This training offers steps on how you can protect your home or business from wildfire.
+Join John Helmich, EMWPA Secretary, for his Zoom presentation on Thursday, March 28, at 6:00 p.m.
+His program, Reducing Wildfire Risk: Protect Home or Business,” will show you how to sign up for the National Fire Protection Association’s (NFPA) free online self-study training in wildfire preparedness.
+Until then, feel free to check out these links.
+View the video on what the training includes and then how to register to learn what you can do to prepare for the 2024 fire season.
+The training offers steps on how you can protect your home or business from wildfire.
 See NFPA training summary and steps in registering.

 WILDFIRE PREPAREDNESS IS YEAR-ROUND

 Year-round, reduce wildfire risk on your property by creating defensible space, including firewise landscaping.
 See Fire Adapted New Mexico Learning Network, Living with Fire: A Guide for the Homeowner (New Mexico), and How to Prepare Your Home for Wildfires.
-For New Mexico forest health conditions, review the Forest Health Conditions Report and Data Dashboard.
-Another resource is the Outreach Toolkit, a compilation of fire education and outreach resources.
+For New Mexico forest health conditions, review the 2023 Forest Health Conditions Report and 2023 Data Dashboard.
+Another resource is the 2024 Wildfire Safety Outreach Toolkit, a compilation of fire education and outreach resources.

 COMMUNITY WILDFIRE PROTECTION PLAN